 Term: The academic year is broken into two terms: Fall (September to December) and Winter (January to April), with certain courses available during the Summer term (May to August).

 Advanced Standing: If you are applying from a school system outside North America, or from another university, you may be eligible to receive Advanced Standing for university-level work you've already completed.
 Some students applying from outside Quebec may be able to earn exemption from taking basic courses by writing placement exams before classes start.

 Minerva: By logging into Minerva, McGill's online administrative system, you can apply for admission, register for courses, check your exam schedule, update the status of your tuition, and look at your grades, 7 days a week, 24 hours a day, from the comfort of your own computer.

 Important Dates Supplement: The Important Dates Supplement is published three times a year before each registration period.
 It contains specific details on registration dates and information pertaining to the upcoming term.
-In case of discrepancy, the information contained in the supplement takes precedence over the information on the Programs, Courses and University Regulations website.
+In case of discrepancy, the information contained in the supplement takes precedence over the information in the eCalendar.